MultifactorLab/MultiDirectory-CI/README.md

 ## Custom database

-To deploy MultiDirectory with custom database, you can setup following variables in `.env` file:
+To deploy MultiDirectory with custom postgres database, you can setup following variables in `.env` file:

     POSTGRES_HOST
     POSTGRES_USER
     POSTGRES_PASSWORD
     POSTGRES_DB

+Please, note, other DBMS, rather than PostgreSQL, are incompatiple with MultiDirectory app.

-Please, note, in that case you may need to remove `postgres` service from `docker-compose.yml` file.
+In that case you may need to remove `postgres` service from `docker-compose.yml` file.